Assisted Living

 Difficult Decision

 Moving family members or older adults into assisted living can be tricky—just deciding to start can take incredible strength and honesty, both with your senior and yourself.
+It's important that you start the discussion as early as possible to ease the transition into assisted living.

-Remember, there is hope.
+Remember, There is Hope

-Hopefully, this article helped you clarify when the right time is to start considering moving from an independent home to assisted living options.
+Hopefully, this article helped you clarify when it's the right time to start considering moving from an independent home to assisted living options.
+Finding the right assisted living community takes time, but deciding when it's the right time is the most challenging part.
+Consider starting your search early.
+Don't wait for a medical crisis: Search on Purple Door

 FAQ